SivanesanSyncfusion/boldbi-docker-old/README.md

    ```sh
    curl -o docker-compose.yml "https://raw.githubusercontent.com/boldbi/boldbi-docker/main/deploy/single-container-pre-configured/docker-compose.yml"
    ```
 2. Open the Docker Compose file, fill in the mandatory fields, and save it.
-You can refer to the guidance provided below for filling in the APP_URL and BOLD_SERVICES_UNLOCK_KEY details.
+You can refer to the guidance provided below for filling in the BOLD_SERVICES_UNLOCK_KEY details.

     ![docker-compose-variable](docs/images/docker-compose-variable.png)

-      **APP_URL Guidance**
-      * For physical and GUI machines, you can mention the APP_URL as `http://localhost:8085` or `http://internal-ip-address:8085`.
-You can obtain the internal IP address by using the `ipconfig` or `ifconfig` command.
-      * For virtual machines and non-GUI machines, you can mention the APP_URL as `http://host-ip:8085` or `http://public-ip:8085`.

       **BOLD_SERVICES_UNLOCK_KEY Guidance**
       * Refer to [this](https://support.boldbi.com/kb/article/12983/how-to-get-offline-license-key-for-bold-bi) document to get Bold BI unlock key.